 - Holds both parties accountable for the outcome,

-Coaching is a little more involved than mentoring.
+Coaching is a little more involved than mentoring, but it is equally important for the managers and the entire organizational culture.
 How does it work?
-You bing in a more experienced specialist to provide a worker with advice and guidance to help them gain new skills and improve their performance.
+You bing in a more experienced specialist to provide a worker with advice and guidance to help them gain new skills, boost their career and improve their performance.

 As you can tell, coaching needs to be fully personalized and customized to match specific career development and business objectives.
 Coaching sessions are usually based on one-on-one meetings over a period of time.

 To work, coaching requires commitment from both your business and the person who is coached.
 You also need a plan to obtain results and a follow-up evaluation to make the most of coaching.

 This is a great method to speed up the learning process.
 An individual development plan (IDP) is a document that details an employee's intentions, learning outcomes, and support required to meet their growth goals.

 The best IDPs are based on research into adult learning strategies, experiential learning, and other methods.

 Cross-training means training employees to carry out tasks other than those normally assigned to their role.
 Cross-training can take on many forms - it can be a short-term arrangement or an ad hoc fix.
 Or you can make it an ongoing and fully planned process.

 But don’t expect immediate skill development among employees engaged in cross-training.
 Treat it more like an experiment that shows you whether the employee is interested in learning new skills and improving their performance.

 For example, you ask a frontend developer who might like to become a fullstack developer to work with your backend team for a while.
 Building such skills in an existing worker is easier than hiring a new backend or fullstack developer.